-The insurance company continued to meet the company's strategic objectives in the field of information technology (IT), which was reflected in even more intensive support of sales activities and internal processes, with focus on increasing the quality of services provided and customer comfort.
-In the area of information technologies of the Vienna Insurance Group companies in Slovakia, the functional joined back-office of KOOPERATIVA a KOMUNÁLNA continues its operation.
-Using the services of joint data centres and a centrally maintained and developed insurance technical system provides synergy effects in implementation of new functionalities.
+In the area of information technology, the company continued to fulfil its strategic goals, which primarily meant intensive support of business activities and internal processes with a focus on improving the quality of services provided and customer comfort.
+The functional joint back-office of the companies KOOPERATIVA poistovňa and KOMUNÁLNA poisťovňa also continued.
+The use of services of joint data centres and a centrally maintained insurance-technical system has brought synergistic effects when implementing new functionalities.